Managing Up Map · Leadership Cartography™

 Is this your terrain?

-If two or more of these are true, this is your terrain:
+If two or more of these are true, you're in it.

 • You're doing the work, but they only see the fires.